On the universal p-adic sigma and Weierstrass zeta functions: Abstract

 \section{Abstract}

-We produce a new derivation of the universal $p$-adic sigma function and $p$-adic Weierstrass zeta functions of Mazur and Tate for ordinary elliptic curves by a method that highlights congruences among coefficients in Laurent expansions of elliptic functions.
+For primes $p>3$ we produce a new derivation of the universal $p$-adic sigma function and $p$-adic Weierstrass zeta functions of Mazur and Tate for elliptic curves with good ordinary or multiplicative reduction by a method that highlights congruences among coefficients in Laurent expansions of elliptic functions, and works simultaneously for generalized elliptic curves defined by Weierstrass equations.

 \subjclass[2010]{Primary 11G07; Secondary 14G27}

 \keywords{Elliptic curves, $p$-adic sigma functions}